Dramatic monologue: Examples

 Other Victorian poets also used the form.
 Dante Gabriel Rossetti wrote several, including Jenny and The Blessed Damozel; Christina Rossetti wrote a number, including The Convent Threshold.
-Augusta Webster's A Castaway, Circe, and The Happiest Girl In The World, Amy Levy's Xantippe and A Minor Poet, and Felicia Hemans's Arabella Stuart and Properzia Rossi are all exemplars of this technique.
+Augusta Webster's A Castaway, Circe, and The Happiest Girl in the World, Amy Levy's Xantippe and A Minor Poet, and Felicia Hemans's Arabella Stuart and Properzia Rossi are all exemplars of this technique.
 Algernon Charles Swinburne's Hymn to Proserpine has been called a dramatic monologue vaguely reminiscent of Browning's work.
-Some American poets have also written poems in the genre- famous examples include Edgar Allan Poe's The Raven.
+Some American poets have also written poems in the genre—famous examples include Edgar Allan Poe's "The Raven".

 Post-Victorian examples include William Butler Yeats's The Gift of Harun al-Rashid, Elizabeth Bishop's Crusoe in England, and T.S.
 Eliot's The Love Song of J. Alfred Prufrock and Gerontion.

+Studies

+A major study of the dramatic monologue was published in 1977 by Alan Sinfield.